MoveIt - A Dual-Platform Fitness Tracking Experience

 Reflection

 Designing MoveIt taught me how to create a consistent experience across mobile and smartwatch platforms.
-Working with two devices pushed me to focus on clarity, simplicity and essential interactions (especially on the smaller smartwatch screen).
+Working with two devices pushed me to focus on simplicity and essential interactions (especially on the smaller smartwatch screen).

 The deadline was pretty strict, but I'm happy with what we did in only one week.